 The length, however, can be any size you want it to be.
 I have 4ft. wide x 20 ft long beds for vegetables and 3ft wide x 5ft long beds for herbs.
 I even have 4ft x 4ft beds for small fruit trees.
 Length is whatever you need it to be.

 The height should be between 12″ – 18″ for an average height.
-However, you can design a six in high bed for lettuce and some herbs that will work well.
-18″ is a perfect size to sit at comfortably too.
+However, you can design a six-inches-high bed for lettuce and some herbs that will work well.
+18″ is a perfect size to sit comfortably too.